MaximShoustin/Swift-Extension-Helper/README.md

 ##Usage

-This section runs through some sample usage of SwiftData.
+This section runs through some sample usage of Extensions.

 TBD